 Our Advocacy Goals

-UWBA’s primary advocacy focus is targeted at the local level in our seven-county service area (Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, and Solano).
-Click here to view United Way Bay Area's Public Policy Agenda (PDF).
+UWBA’s primary advocacy focus is targeted at the local level in our eight-county service area (Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, and Solano).
+Click here to view United Way Bay Area's Public Policy Agenda.

 In addition, we provide advocacy support to state and federal issues important to the United Way system.
-Check out the 2014 policy goals and legislative positions of United Ways of California, and the 113th Congress policy agenda of United Way Worldwide.
+Check out the 2016 policy goals of United Ways of California and legislative positions of United Ways of California, and the 114th Congress policy agenda of United Way Worldwide.

 Meet our Team